What could you possibly have forgotten?

 Oh yeah.
 You were so busy finalizing that spreadsheet and emptying your inbox that you didn’t drink a sip of water all day.
-And chugging a few ounces of Gatorade right now would be like cramming for a calculus test without studying all semester.
+And quickly drinking a few ounces of Gatorade right now would be like cramming for a calculus test without studying all semester.
 Dehydration has already set in, and it’s setting you up to fail.

 Below, Ryan and other top sports nutritionists offer some advice: